 No longer used as a courthouse.
 [For one thing, Tombstone is no longer the County Seat.]
 Tour this historic Tombstone building today!
 Now it's Tombstone Courthouse State Historic Park.

-In October 1882 bids opened to build a City Hall and jail, on the site of the burnt out Recorder's Office.
-Also designed by Frank Walker, its budget was $10,000.
+In October 1882 bids opened to build a City Hall and jail, on the site of the burnt out Recorder’s Office.
+Also designed by Frank Walker, budgeted for $10,000.

 Today see it when entering town.
 An unmistakable, imposing brick building.
-It serves as the local Marshal's Office.
+Serving as the local Marshal’s Office.
 Look for it on the South side of Fremont Street.

 With the 1800s silver mining population draw, stockmen came to Tombstone establishing ranches.

 Ranchers wanted wranglers with cattle experience.
-Not all who came to the area were out for good, honest work.
-Some were more interested in rustling cattle, rather than the investment of raising them.
-Newspapers applied the term cow-boys to them.
+Not all coming here were out for good, honest work.
+Some were more interested in rustling cattle, rather than investing in raising them.
+Newspapers applied the term “cow-boys” to them.

 That included those who regularly came to Tombstone, for supplies and entertainment.
-You may have heard of some of the most notorious names: Johnny Ringo, Curly Bill, Ike Clanton, the McLaury Brothers.
+You may have heard of the most notorious names: Johnny Ringo, Curly Bill, Ike Clanton, the McLaury Brothers.

 Read About

-Tombstone has a shallow, but fairly strong water table.
-This was realized when mine shafts began to flood.
-This problem's solution was water pumps.
-In Tombstone Arizona's history by mid 1885, they were operating in town.
-This fix struck a note of optimism in town!
+Tombstone has a shallow, fairly strong water table.
+This was realized when mine shafts began flooding.
+This problem’s solution was water pumps.
+In Tombstone Arizona’s history by mid 1885, they were operating in town.
+This fix struck optimism in town!

-But in the Spring of 1886 a vast fire shut down the Grand Central, affecting the shaft and pump.
-Then the markets interfered with the city's economics.
-Silver's value plummeted.
-Half the camp miners were let go by summer's end, 1886.
+But in Spring 1886 a vast fire shut down the Grand Central, affecting the shaft and pump.
+Then the markets interfered with city economics.
+Silver’s value plummeted.
+Half the camp miners were let go by summer’s end, 1886.

 Mine management began decreasing worker pay from $4/day to $3/day.
 The Miners' Union went on strike.1